shuhao-dong/BORUS/README.rst

-You will also need to compile and run a programme on RPi to process the extended packet, see `here <https://github.com/shuhao-dong/ble-scan-advertise/tree/feature/ext-scan-sync>`_ for more details.
+You will also need to compile and run a programme on RPi to process the extended packet, see tools/hci_usb_ext_receiver for more details.